mxagar/tool_guides/git/git_teams_summary.md

 # Git will create a new merge commit to record the resolution,
 # and both sets of changes will be incorporated into the 'dev' branch.
 git checkout dev
-git pull
+git pull # update dev locally
 git checkout feature/jira-XXX-concept
-git pull origin dev
+git pull # update feature branch locally
+# Perform a "dry-run" merge
+# i.e., the merge is not performed/committed, but instead it's checked for conflicts
-git merge --no-ff dev
+git merge --no-commit --no-ff dev
+# Then, if no conflicts/after resolving them, we finish the merge:
+git merge --continue # a commit will be prompted with a message
+# Alternatively, if we want to cancel the merge
+git merge --abort
+# Push changes
+git push origin feature/jira-XXX-concept
+# Or, alternatively:
 git checkout feature/jira-XXX-concept
 git push origin
-# NOTE: Check conflicts befor merge:
-# One way to perform a "dry-run" merge is with the flag "--no-commit"
-# That way, the merge is not performed/committed, but instead it's checked for conflicts:
+# NOTE: ALTERNATIVELY, we can perform `git pull origin dev`
+# while you are on the feature/jira-XXX-concept branch
-# git merge --no-commit --no-ff dev
+# Then, git fetches the latest changes from the dev branch
-# Then, if no conflicts/after resolving them, we finish the merge:
-# git merge --continue
+# and then merges them into the current branch (feature/jira-XXX-concept).
-# Alternatively, if we want to cancel the merge
+# That operation includes a commit if the merge is successful.
-# git merge --abort
+git pull origin dev

 # SECOND step: Merge locally our feature/jira-XXX-concept (where we are) to dev
 # The end result will be a 'dev' branch that incorporates our changes from feature/jira-XXX-concept